 5) DOUBLE BIND

 – when those who are supposed to care for an individual instead harm and abuse/traumatize him/her (placing the individual in what psychologists term a DOUBLE BIND) it can be impossible for the individual to process and store these two highly conflicting facts in consciousness.
-The individual may, therefore, block from consciousness the fact that s/he is being abused – this is, essentially, an unconscious defense mechanism to protect the individual’s consciousness from overwhelming anguish.
+The individual may, therefore, block from consciousness the fact that s/he is being abused – this is, essentially, an unconscious defence mechanism to protect the individual’s consciousness from overwhelming anguish.

 EXPLICIT VERSUS IMPLICIT MEMORY

 Memories can be EXPLICIT or IMPLICIT.
 Explicit memories refer to the recall of facts and events.
-Implicit memories refer to knowledge we have stored about how to do things (sometimes referred to as ‘behavioural knowledge’) but which we cannot remember learning.
+Implicit memories refer to the knowledge we have stored about how to do things (sometimes referred to as ‘behavioural knowledge’) but which we cannot remember learning.
 An obvious example is speech – we know how to talk, but can’t remember learning how to do so.